darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 `--icc-intent <intent>`
 : Specify the rendering intent.
 Defaults to "image specified".
 Use `--help icc-intent` to obtain a list of the supported intents.
 See [rendering intent](../../special-topics/color-management/rendering-intent) for a more detailed description of the available options.

+`--print-paths`
+: Print the resolved configdir, cachedir, tmpdir, datadir, moduledir, localedir and library paths for this install, honoring any of the overrides, then exit.

+`--print-paths-as-flags`
+: Like `--print-paths`, but printed as a single line of --flag value pairs ready to insert into another invocation's command line (for `darktable-cli` they need to be _after_ the `--core` flag).

 `--verbose`
 : Enables verbose output.